xcart/xcart-docs/_pages/kb_en/modules/MMY.md

    {% endnote %}

-   You CAN upload products to the module even without configuring the module levels beforehand.
+   You CAN upload products to the addon even without configuring the addon levels beforehand.
 The levels and their values will be added to the **Catalog** -> **Make/Model/Year/Engine** section automatically from the products-mmy-YYYY-MM-DD.csv file you imported.

 2. **Without SKU**

-   The fields that should be added to a mmy-YYYY-MM-DD.csv file to populate the module with products should be as follows:
+   The fields that should be added to a mmy-YYYY-MM-DD.csv file to populate the addon with products should be as follows:
    ![mmy-listing-csv.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/mmy-listing-csv.png)

-   The fields' names in the mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year Module** settings page and should have the REAL level values (the value **ALL** can't be used here).
+   The fields' names in the mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year** addon settings page and should have the REAL level values (the value **ALL** can't be used here).

-   You CAN'T upload products to the module without configuring the module levels beforehand.
+   You CAN'T upload products to the addon without configuring the addon levels beforehand.

 ## Make/Model/ Year Selection Statistics

-The module allows a store admin to track visitors' selection statistics in a special section in the admin area (**Catalog** -> **M/M/Y/E selection statistics**):
+The addon allows a store admin to track visitors' selection statistics in a special section in the admin area (**Catalog** -> **M/M/Y/E selection statistics**):
 ![mmye-selection-stats.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/mmye-selection-stats.png)

 A store admin can trace visitors' preferences for the last day/week/month period and maintain the store inventory accordingly.